Out of Control: Reducing Probabilistic Models by Control-State Elimination: Conclusion

 \section{Conclusion}

-This paper presented a property-directed ``unfold and eliminate'' technique on probabilistic control-flow programs which is applicable to state-based high-level modelling languages.
-The method preserves reachability probabilities and can be used as a simplification front-end for any probabilistic model checker.
-Our approach can handle Markov chain and MDP models with reachability and expected-reward-to-reachability properties.
-On existing benchmarks, our prototypical implementation achieved model compression of up to one order of magnitude.
-Future work is to amend this approach to compositional modelling formalisms.
+This paper presented a property-directed ``unfold and eliminate'' technique on probabilistic control-flow programs which is applicable to state-based high-level modeling languages.
+It preserves reachability probabilities and expected rewards exactly and can be used as a simplification front-end for any probabilistic model checker.
+It can also handle parametric DTMC and MDP models where some key quantities are left open.
+On existing benchmarks, our implementation achieved model compressions of up to an order of magnitude, even on models that have much larger bisimulation quotients.
+Future work is to amend this approach to continuous-time models like CMTCs and Markov automata, and to further properties such as LTL.

-\paragraph*{Acknowledgement.} The authors thank Tim Quatmann and Matthias Volk for helpful comments regarding the implementation on top of \storm.